Endangered languages documentation project

 - McDougall, D. 2019 ‘Reviving the spirit of vernacular languages in Solomon Islands,’ ARC Centre of Excellence in the Dynamics of Language website

-- McDougall D. & A. G. Zobule, 2021 (forthcoming).
-‘All Read Well: Schooling on Solid Ground in a Solomon Islands Language Movement’ The Contemporary Pacific 33 (2).
+- McDougall D. and Zobule, A. G. 2021 (forthcoming).
+‘All Read Well: Schooling on Solid Ground in a Solomon Islands Language Movement,’ in The Contemporary Pacific 33 (2)

 - McDougall, D. 2020.
-‘Gendered ambition and disappointment: Women and men in a vernacular language education movement in Melanesia,’ in Unequal Lives: Gender, Race and Class in the Western Pacific, edited by Nick Bainton, Kalissa Alexyeff, and John Cox.
+‘Gendered ambition and disappointment: Women and men in a vernacular language education movement in Melanesia,’ in Bainton, Nick; Alexyeff, Kalissa and Cox, John (eds.,).
+Unequal Lives: Gender, Race and Class in the Western Pacific.
+Australian National University Press

 - McDougall, Debra.
 2012.
-‘Stealing foreign words, recovering local treasures: Bible translation and vernacular literacy on Ranongga (Solomon Islands),’ The Australian Journal of Anthropology 23 (3): 318-339.
+‘Stealing foreign words, recovering local treasures: Bible translation and vernacular literacy on Ranongga (Solomon Islands),’ in The Australian Journal of Anthropology 23 (3), pp. 318-339

-The materials contribute to the documentation of two small Austronesian langauges and further our understanding of intergenerational linguistic change They will be used in the educational initiatives of a thriving local language movement
+The materials contribute to the documentation of two small Austronesian languages and further our understanding of intergenerational linguistic change They will be used in the educational initiatives of a thriving local language movement

 The project aims to build local capacity in language and cultural documentation and analysis.